allape/openkvm/README.md

 - [ ] More effective to calculate the difference between frames
   - Balance between the power of SBC and the network efficiency
   - Or achieve more support for noVNC, beyond [rfc6143](https://datatracker.ietf.org/doc/html/rfc6143)
+- [ ] Device filter for USB devices

 ## Dev Environment